maxim/authoraise/README.md

 # Authoraise

 This gem is not like other authorization gems because it doesn't enforce any kind of structure or vocabulary on your app.
-Its only job is to wrap and audit your boolean expressions.
+Its only job is to wrap and audit your boolean expressions that you use for authorization.

 So instead of writing boolean expressions like this.